sikopet/blog/posts/ssh-tunnel.md

 ## Forwarding local port

-We want to connect to a database but it is running only on localhost (127.0.0.1).
+We want to connect to a remote database running on dbserver but it is configured to allow connections only from localhost (127.0.0.1).
+We use port 3307 on the client because the default 3306 port is already being used (e.g. you are running MySQL server on the client).

-    beer:~$ ssh -L 3307:localhost:3306 root@dbserver
+    client:~$ ssh -L 3307:localhost:3306 root@dbserver
-    beer:~$ mysql -u root -p dbname -P 3307
+    client:~$ mysql -u root -p dbname -P 3307

 ## See also